lit-mod-viz/narrative-time-space/annotator-guidelines.md

 the spatiotemporal moment (e.g. describing setup of party and the people we see upon entering the party)

-## Space examples
+## Space changes

-While spaces in a novel can be hierarchically organized by relations of containment (town > house > bedroom), we are interested in the specific and dynamic over the general and static.
-Think of constantly shifting spatial frames that capture the immediate surroundings of events - the props and backdrops that potentiate the thoughts and actions of characters in a particular scene.
+While spaces in a novel can be hierarchically organized by relations of containment (town > house > bedroom), we are interested in the *specific and dynamic* over the general and static.
+Pay attention to the constantly shifting spatial frames that capture the immediate surroundings of events - the props and backdrops that potentiate characters' thoughts and actions from scene to scene.

-Indicators of significant spatial change may include partitions and paths between spaces (walls, hallways, doors, windows), and actions of crossing thresholds.
+Strong indicators of significant spatial change may include partitions and pathways between spaces (walls, hallways, doors, windows), and actions of crossing thresholds.

-A change in space may be abrupt (cinematically speaking, perspective "cuts" to a new setting) or continuous, simulating embodied travel (camera follows character from kitchen to backyard).
+A change in space may be abrupt (cinematically speaking, when a shot "cuts" to a new setting).
+It may be continuous, simulating embodied travel (camera follows character from kitchen to backyard).

 Changes in space may occur when narrative perspective jumps from one character